Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 }
 ```

-> **Note:** The middleware will start the Vite Dev Server for you.
-You don't need to run it manually.
+> **Note:** By default, the middleware will start the Vite Dev Server for you.
 But remember, you need to have your package.json file in your project root folder.
+Disable this feature by setting the `Vite:Server:AutoRun` property to `false`.
+You'll need to start the Vite Dev Server manually before running your application.

 ### The Vite Manifest